mixxorz/DSLR/README.md

 Databases](https://www.postgresql.org/docs/current/manage-ag-templatedbs.html)
 functionality.
 This is the main source of DSLR's speed.

-This means that taking a snapshot is just creating a new database, using the main database as the template.
+This means that taking a snapshot is just creating a new database using the main database as the template.
 Restoring a snapshot is just deleting the main database and creating a new database using the snapshot database as the template.
 So on and so forth.